NordicHPC/envkernel/README.md

   default if you don't `--contain`.

 Any unknown argument is passed directly to the `singularity exec` call, and thus can be any normal Singularity arguments.
+It is recommended to always use the form of options with `=`, such as `--bind=X`, rather than separating them with a space, to avoid problems with argument/option detection.
 The most useful Singularity options are (nothing envkernel specific here):

 * `--contain` or `-c`: Don't share any filesystems by default.